rohitkumar10/notesApp/README.md

 run npm init in terminal
-install all dependencies using npm i bcrypt dotenv express mongoose validator jsonwebtoken and development dependencies npm i nodemon --save-dev
+install all dependencies using npm i bcryptjs dotenv express mongoose validator jsonwebtoken and development dependencies npm i nodemon --save-dev

 use postman for checking all routes as